 So how can we alleviate some of these issues we face in the loo while maintaining that pregnancy glow?

-Water is of the utmost important.
+Water is of the utmost importance.
 Think about it like this, do you try and do the dishes or get a stain out of your favourite shirt without using water?
 No you don’t.
 Our bowels need water to get the waste unstuck and out of there.
 So, #1 – Water!

 Making sure our diet is full of good fibre is #2.
 Without fibre, the “scrub brush” foods for the colon, nothing is cleaning or moving out.